freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 2. **Environmental sensitivity and temporal drift**.
 Superconducting qubits are exquisitely sensitive to their environment, which is what makes them good sensors, but difficult to control.
 Their properties drift over time due to: temperature fluctuations (millikelvin-level changes in the dilution refrigerator), stray electromagnetic fields (noise from the control electronics or even external sources), random state changes or flips due to inevitable defects in the substrate materials.
 3. **Cross-talk**.
 Qubits are not isolated.
 Applying a pulse to `Q1` can electromagnetically "leak" to `Q2`, causing a small, unwanted operation.
 This is known as cross-talk.

 So, once the chip is fabricated and characterized, we need to determine exact properties that will allow to generate correct pulses for different operations on different locations on the QPU.
 The steps performed are often referred to as "experiments".
 Calibration is not a single experiment but a "stack" of sequential procedures, where each step relies on the parameters found in the previous one.
 This process typically runs automatically, managed by a classical control system, and can take hours to complete for a large QPU.
 Some basic types of experiments relevant during initial calibration:

-#### Level 1: Finding the qubits and resonators (Spectroscopy)
+#### Finding the qubits and resonators (Spectroscopy)

 The goal is to locate the resonant frequencies of the readout resonator and the qubit.
 For a simple analogy, think of a wine glass.
 If you make a noise in a specific frequency, the glass will start vibrating.
 This means you have found the resonant frequency of the glass and can affect its state by making that sound.
 We want to find such frequencies for each qubit and each resonator.